Far-UVC (Low-Wavelength Light)

 Far-UVC's ability to rapidly inactivate pathogens, without posing health risks to humans, makes it a highly promising technology for reducing pathogen transmission in indoor environments.
 Sufficiently intense far-UVC could drastically suppress transmission via ambient pathogens in the air, and potentially even via large respiratory droplets passing between people in conversation.
 Widespread adoption of far-UVC in workplaces and other indoor spaces could pre-emptively suppress almost any future respiratory pandemic.

-Before far-UVC can fulfil this potential, further research is needed — including both additional high-quality safety studies and more detailed information on efficacy.
-In 2022, SecureBio began leading efforts to develop a coordinated research plan to address these needs.
-We have convened almost two dozen world-leading experts on the photobiological effects on skin and eyes, as well as experts on indoor air chemistry, for a series of meetings and workshops.
-When released, the research plan will lay the groundwork for further development of far-UVC as a pandemic-suppressing technology, both at SecureBio and elsewhere.
+Before far-UVC can fulfill this potential, further research is needed, including additional high-quality safety studies.
+In 2022, SecureBio led efforts to develop a coordinated research plan to address these needs.
+We convened almost two dozen world-leading experts on the photobiological effects on skin and eyes for a series of meetings and workshops.
+We subsequently released an in-depth review and research plan to guide future investigations on the safety of far-UVC as a pandemic-suppressing technology.

 Learn more